Gammaalpha/angular-ngrx/Readme.md

     npm install
 ```

-- To run the project once all installation of node module packages are complete by running the following command at root
+- To run the project once all installation of all node module packages are complete, type the following command at root

 ```
     npm run start